genai-impact/ecologits/docs/methodology/llm_inference.md

 ### Modeling request usage water impact

-- Water Use (WCF): Water consumption from this request.
+- Water Consumption Footprint (WCF): Water consumption from this request.
 The formula for quantifying this is:

 $$
 \begin{equation}